 Welcome to Woodpecker

 Woodpecker is a simple CI engine with great extensibility.
-It runs your pipelines inside containers, so if you are already using them in your daily workflow, you'll love Woodpecker for sure.
+It runs your pipelines inside Docker containers, so if you are already using them in your daily workflow, you'll love Woodpecker for sure.

 - Place your pipeline in a file named